morinted/plover_theory/layout/chorded-keyboard.md

 You'll probably notice some oddities:

 - Missing keys: no "i" key, no "n", no shift, no punctuation.
-- Repeated keys: two Ts, three Ss, two Ps.
+- Repeated keys: two S's, T', P's, and R's.

-Everything else that's missing from the keyboard will be made through chords.
+Everything that's missing from the base layout is made with chords made up of keys.

-There are multiples of some keys because, at its core, the steno layout make syllables.
+There are multiples of some keys because, at its core, the steno layout makes syllables.
 A syllable, like "tot", can have the same consonant at the beginning and the end.
 In the same way, the steno keyboard has a "T" near the beginning and the end.
 The layout actually has an explicit order across all its keys.

 ### Steno Order

 Steno keys are always processed in the same order.
-No matter if you hit "H" then "U" or "U" then "H" on the keyboard, the chord is always processed as "HU".
+No matter if you hit "H" then "U" or "U" then "H" on the keyboard, the chord is **always** processed as "HU".

 **The full steno order is:**